Manual d-basics

 Name

 Enter a name for the connection.
-Since more than one dial-up connection can be used, it is recommended to choose a name by which the receiving party can easily be identified.
+Since more than one dial-up connection can be used, it is recommended to choose a name by which the 'other end' can easily be identified.

 Type